snehkothari28/Harmonic_Visualizer/README.md

 Or individual waves as well as resultant waves of harmonics can be seen as shown below:
 ![Image of project](https://github.com/snehkothari28/Harmonic_Visualizer/blob/main/media/thd_ihd%20pic%202.png)

+## App options:
+**Number of Harmonic Contents:** This is the order of the max harmonic element desired in the plot.
+**Show all waves:** It either shows individual harmonic waves as well as resultant wave in the plot or only resultant wave.
+**Lock plot:** This locks the plot axis.
+**% Total harmonic Distortion:** This shows percent of harmonic distortion present in the wave.
+**Magnitude/phase Switch:**  This switches the slider control to Magnitude or phase control.
+**Slider:** This control Magnitude/phase values of the respective harmonic component.

 ## This app is based on MATLAB App Designer.

 Developed on **MATLAB R2021a** <br />